P79N6A/server/README.txt

 everything is a Resource with a URI. our Resource-class is named R and can be instantiated in R() or R[] syntax the URI is a subclass of RDF::URI and JSON-format has an RDF::Reader: if you request RDF our subset becomes the real thing

-"drop in files and go" with a zero-configuration server for your emails, news (message/rfc2822, RSS, Atom) and misc files on-line search is available via Groonga and grep. nothing is indexed by resident crawler-processes, you must GET to trigger indexing
+on-line search is available via Groonga and grep. nothing is indexed by resident crawler-processes, you must GET to trigger indexing

 REQUISITES